 Treatment for Delayed Sleep Phase Syndrome

 Treatment for DSPS is aimed at re-phasing the patient's circadian rhythm and sleep pattern.
-The ultimate goal is to synchronize the sleep pattern to the demands of lifestyle, school, and employment to allow the patient to wake up at a given time feeling refreshed and functional.
+The ultimate goal is to synchronize the sleep pattern to the demands of lifestyle, school, and employment to allow the person to wake up at a given time feeling refreshed and functional.

-Since the ability to wake up and function normally depends on an adequate amount of sleep, the patient gradually adjusts to an earlier bedtime.
+Since the ability to wake up and function normally depends on an adequate amount of sleep, the person gradually adjusts to an earlier bedtime.
 Sleep therapy of this kind usually combines proper sleep hygiene practice and external stimulus therapy.
 Benzodiazepines are sometimes used to modify sleep-wake patterns, but their efficacy is not proven for DSPS.

 Early morning exposure to bright light tends to lead to an early wake time and advance sleep onset at night.
 Artificial light is often used (especially early in the morning and in the winter months) to consistently expose delayed sleep phase syndrome patients to bright light early in the morning.